phiresky/masters-thesis/manuscript.md

 @gregor define a set of environments based on Kilobots, simple small round robots in a virtual environment together with boxes.
 The Kilobots are tasked with moving the boxes around or arranging them based on their color.
-We compare our method on both the box assembly as well as the box clustering task.
+We compare our method on the box assembly as well as the box clustering task.

 # Scalable information aggregation for deep MARL policies {#sec:contribution}

-We introduce a policy architecture for deep reinforcement learning that projects observations from one or more different kinds of observables into samples of latent spaces, then aggregates them into a single latent value.
+We introduce a policy architecture for deep multi-agent reinforcement learning that projects observations from one or more different kinds of observables into samples of latent spaces, then aggregates them into a single latent value.
 This makes the architecture scale to any number as well as a varying number of observables.

 ## Policy Architecture